kiacoin/kia-api/README.md

 ### Delays in the leasing process

-For the security reasons all leased Waves take effect only after 1000 blocks.
+For the security reasons all leased KIA take effect only after 1000 blocks.
 Don't worry when your generating balance isn't updated right away.

 ### Mess with balances in the first version of API

-It happened so that Waves balance and token balances are served through different API methods in the first version of Waves API.
+It happened so that KIA balance and token balances are served through different API methods in the first version of KIA API.
 That's not very useful and we designed the new version otherwise.

-### Different types of Waves balance
+### Different types of KIA balance

-There is the most understandable type of Waves balance.
+There is the most understandable type of KIA balance.
 It is the regular balance.
-It is served through `Waves.API.Node.v1.addresses.balance()`.
-There are also several types of Waves balance related to leasing and the delays in its processing.
+It is served through `KIA.API.Node.v1.addresses.balance()`.
+There are also several types of KIA balance related to leasing and the delays in its processing.

-1. *Regular* — that's how much Waves you have, including those you leased;
+1. *Regular* — that's how much KIA you have, including those you leased;
-2. *Available* — the same as _regular_ only without Waves you leased;
+2. *Available* — the same as _regular_ only without KIA you leased;
-3. *Effective* — _available_ plus those Waves which is leased to you;
+3. *Effective* — _available_ plus those KIA which is leased to you;
 4. *Generating* — the minimal _effective_ for last 1000 blocks;
 5. *Leased* — the amount you leased to other addresses.